dallenmidd/IxPopDyMod/README.md

 #> 16 r_a   __e   constant_fun   FALSE <NA>              <NA>  NA
 ```

-From the first line, you see that the development from eggs, `__e`, to
+From the first line of this tick life-stage transitions table, you see
-questing larvae, `q_l`, is an exponential function of temperature.
-We
+that the development from eggs, `__e`, to questing larvae, `q_l`, is an
-can see the parameters for this transition:
+exponential function of temperature.
+We can see the parameters for this
+transition:

 ``` r
 temp_example_config$parameters %>% filter(from == '__e', to == 'q_l')